Racial achievement gap in the United States: Income

 Conservative African American scholars such as Thomas Sowell observe that while SAT scores are lower for students with less parental education and income, Asian Americans who took the SAT with incomes below $10,000 score 482 in math in 1995, comparable to whites earning $30–40,000 and higher and blacks over $70,000.
-Similarly, a later study reveals that for the 2003 college bound cohort, Black test-takers with more than $100,000 in family income have mean SAT math and verbal scores of 490 and 495 respectively, and this is comparable with the scores of the White test-takers with $20,000-$25,000 in family income (493 and 495).
-Test scores in middle-income black communities, such as Prince George County, are still not comparable to those in non-black suburbs.
+Similarly, a later study reveals that for the 2003 college bound cohort, Black test-takers with more than $100,000 in family income have mean SAT math and verbal scores of 490 and 495 respectively, and this is comparable with the scores of the White test-takers with $20,000–$25,000 in family income (493 and 495).
+Test scores in middle-income black communities, such as Charles County and Prince George's County, are still not comparable to those in non-black suburbs.

 Economic factors were identified as lack of online course access (McCoy, 2012) and online course attrition which indicated before (Liu et al., 2007).
 Based on the National Center for Educational Statistic (2015), about half of African American male students grew up in single-parent households.
 They are associated with higher incidences of poverty, which leads to poorer educational outcomes (Child Trends Databank, 2015).
 Low-income households tend to have fewer home computers and less access to the Internet (Zickuhr & Smith, 2012).